porco-rosso-j/aztec_lend/README.md

 ## Overview

-AztecLend allows for private lending operation to DeFi lending protocol, such as Spark and Compound from Aztec, private L2 zk-rollup.
-AztecLend contract on Aztec L2 acts like strategy vault that receives deposits, bridge the token, and have the Aztec contract on L1 execute a requested strategy.
-Subsequently, users can receive/redeem wrapped share tokens, such as sDAI, aWETH, and cUSDC, directly from Aztec bridge on L2. git
+AztecLend allows for private lending operation to DeFi lending protocol, such as Spark and Compound from Aztec, a private zk-rollup.

+AztecLend contract on Aztec L2 acts like a strategy vault that receives deposits, bridges the token, and has the AztecLend contract on L1 execute a requested strategy.

+Users can receive/redeem wrapped share tokens, such as sDAI, aWETH, and cUSDC, directly from Aztec bridge on L2 in a private(optional) manner.

 ## Setup

 node > 18

+nargo `v0.16.0-aztec.1`

 ```shell
 anvil --fork-url <RPC_URL> --fork-block-number 18380756 --chain-id 31337